Rdatatable/data.table/README.md

   13. `DT[, LHS := RHS]` with RHS is of the form `eval(parse(text = foo[1]))` referring to columns in `DT` is now handled properly.
 Closes [#880](https://github.com/Rdatatable/data.table/issues/880).
 Thanks to tyner.

+  14. `subset` handles extracting duplicate columns in consistency with data.table's rule - if a column name is duplicated, then accessing that column using column number should return that column, whereas accessing by column name (due to ambiguity) will always extract the first column.
+Closes [#891](https://github.com/Rdatatable/data.table/issues/891).
+Thanks to @jjzz.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).